preetraval45/CipherQuest/.github/ISSUE_TEMPLATE.md

 3.

 ## Expected Behavior
 _What did you expect to happen?_

 ## Actual Behavior
 _What actually happened?_

+## Screenshots/Logs
+_If applicable, add screenshots or log output to help explain your problem._

+## Checklist
+- [ ] I have searched for existing issues
+- [ ] I have provided all necessary information
+- [ ] I have attached relevant logs/screenshots
+- [ ] I have described how to reproduce the issue

 ## Additional Information

-_Any other context, logs, or screenshots?_
+_Any other context, links, or details?_